 Rachel March was asked on her website, “If Tuesday Vintage was a woman, who would she be?”

 Her response was, “An old soul who walks to the beat of her own drum.
 She is somebody who is spontaneous and true to herself.
 She’s full of freedom and she does what she wants – she is crazy, beautiful and wild”.

-Check out the goodies at www.tuesdayvintage.com, follow all the new stock on Tuesday Vintage Facebook, and be blown away by the marvellous fashion posts @TuesdayVintage on Instagram.
+To check out Rachel March’s goodies, head to www.tuesdayvintage.com, and be blown away by her fashion posts @TuesdayVintage on Instagram.